Managing Outcomes Over Outputs is more than just semantics.

 When people start to embrace outcomes over outputs they often use metrics such as revenue, profitability and customer satisfaction as a measure of success — but these are all lagging indicators.

-Businesses and teams need to think about how to also create leading indicators as the outcomes they are aiming for, and behavior they know mean the customer is on the path of success.
+Businesses and teams need to think about how to also create leading indicators as the outcomes they are aiming for, and behaviour they know mean the customer is on the path of success.

 This takes work and skill but ideally you would look at a mix of leading and lagging indicators— you need to be thoughtful and have checks and balances.
 But getting started is the first step, so start small and learn fast what works for your context.